 Preparing for Sudden Cold Snaps

-This is a huge problem that many chicken owners face throughout the country, especially with the temperamental weather that we see these days.
+This is a big problem for many chicken owners across the country.
+The changing weather makes it even harder.
 As I write this, it was 9F on Sunday morning.
 By Thursday it will be 77F.
 And temperatures like this, in either direction, can certainly wreak havoc on sensitive chickens.
-After all, they are just birds.
-Birds get cold very quickly when they are used to higher temperatures.

-Related: Why Are My Chickens Losing Feathers?
+Related:Â Why Are My Chickens Losing Feathers?

 You may also like: